-- Operate as an offline Root CA. - Operate in accordance with this CPS. - Accept certificate signing requests from authorized representative of Licensed CAs - Issue Public Key certificates to the licensed CAs. - Publish the certificates in the repository.
+- Operate as an offline Root CA. - Operate in accordance with this CPS. - Accept certificate signing requests from authorized representative of Licensed CAs - Maintain separate special purpose Root for issuing SSL and code signing certificates. - Issue Public Key certificates to the licensed CAs. - Publish the certificates in the repository. - Accept the revocation request from the authorized representative of Licensed CAs. - Immediately publish the CRL after revocation of Licensed CA.

-- Accept the revocation request from the authorized representative of Licenced CAs. - Immediately publish the CRL after revocation of Licenced CA. - Issue and publication of routine CRLs. - Preserve audit logs and certificate issuance process.
+- Issue and publication of routine CRLs. - Preserve audit logs of certificate issuance process.